Series of unforeseen experiences within a long weekend filled with great people and locations.

 When I landed at Bergamo airport, I met with my friends from Czechia, and together we entered Milan.

 Once in the city, we went to see the slackline meeting organizer, who greeted us with a tasty supper and was kind to let us stay at his place.
 What a nice guy!
 It was already evening when we got into Milan, so the only other thing we did was a trip to a supermarket.
 It had a tremendous selection of pasta, cheese, bread, and wine.
-Basically, that was all we needed for the next few days.
+Basically, that was all we needed.

 The following two days we spent in the Parco di Trenno, where the meeting took place.